Thermodynamic properties of the phases of H2O

 Range of validity

 SeaFreeze stability prediction is currently considered valid down to 130K, which correspond to the ice VI - ice XV transition.
 The ice Ih - II transition is potentially valid down to 73.4 K (ice Ih - ice XI transition).
+The ice VII and ice X representation extend to 1TPa (1e6 MPa) and 2000K.

 - Bollengier, Brown and Shaw (2019) J. Chem.
 Phys.
 151, 054501; doi: 10.1063/1.5097179